Torphedo/koshka/readme.md

     this is like a transformation matrix to take us between coordinate systems.
     See the codegen section for details.

-Codegen:
+### Codegen
   - Emit x86 code for each operation of each function.
   - Across function calls the register allocation will change, so we need to generate code to adjust for it.

   In short:
   - Emit code to shuffle registers around and match the callee's mapping
   - Make function call
   - Emit code to shuffle registers around and match our mapping

-    A simple mapping translation might look like, in terms of the instructions generated on the way in and out of each function:
+  A simple mapping translation might look like this, in terms of the instructions generated on the way in and out of each function:

     func1_mapping:
     r18 -> rax